bfriel/bfriel.github.io/content/blog/understanding-program-derived-addresses/index.md

 }
 ```

-Once `initialize` is called, we'll be all set up with PDA to handle our crunchy and smooth voting needs.
-The rest of our frontend should be straightforward if you've read through my [previous walkthrough]([last post](https://www.brianfriel.xyz/learning-how-to-build-on-solana/)).
+Once `initialize` is called, we'll be all set up with a PDA to handle our crunchy and smooth voting needs.
+The rest of our frontend should be straightforward if you've read through my [previous walkthrough](https://www.brianfriel.xyz/learning-how-to-build-on-solana/).

 ### Wrapping Up